Ryu7ken/space-impact/README.md

 ## How to Play

+### Desktop Controls
 1. Use arrow keys to move your ship
 2. Press spacebar to shoot
 3. Collect power-ups to enhance your ship
 4. Defeat all enemies and the boss to advance to the next level

+### Mobile Controls
+1. Touch and drag to move your ship
+2. Auto-firing is enabled by default
+3. Rotate to landscape mode for the best experience
+4. Use the "Continue" button if prompted to rotate your device

+## Difficulty Levels

+The game offers three difficulty levels:
+- **Easy**: More lives, slower enemies, higher power-up drop rate
+- **Medium**: Balanced gameplay with standard lives, enemy speed, and power-up drops
+- **Hard**: Fewer lives, faster enemies, lower power-up drop rate

 ## Sound Files